 Six months after Sen. Bill Dodd and Assemblyman Adam Gray introduced constitutional amendment bills, lawmakers last week completed the legislation with additional details.

-Included is the authorization for legalized wagering at tribal casinos and racetracks.
-And while cardrooms were omitted, those establishments would be allowed to offer designated player games that have generated contention from tribes.
+Included is the authorization for legalized wagering at racetracks and tribal casinos in CA. And while cardrooms were omitted, those establishments would be allowed to offer designated player games that have generated contention from tribes.

 This move comes as lawmakers seek additional revenue during a financially difficult time created by the coronavirus pandemic and as they attempt to limit $14 billion in proposed cuts from the governor.